GeorgeCloud/Resumate/client/README.md

+# Resumate (Client)

-# React + TypeScript + Vite
+## React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The template used for this project provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+This project uses one of two official plugins available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration
+## ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+This project's ESLint configuration was updated to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:
+- The top-level `parserOptions` property in the ESLint configuration was edited by adding:

 ```js
    parserOptions: {